sharrop/diagram-site-generator/README.md

 ## Installation

+You can use the website as-is, but if you need to regenerate it from scratch:

 1. Clone/Download *this* repo into a local directory (as {_tool_} below)
 2. Clone/Download the `github.com/tmforum-rand` repository under a root dirctory, as {_root_} below (you will need TMForum-granted access to this repo as an "API Author").
 This would be either:
    - **The TMF v4 API repo ([Open_API-And_Data_Model](https://github.com/tmforum-rand/Open_API_And_Data_Model)).** Note this ZIP is ~1Gb